nnhz/Coursework1_Carina/README.md

 # Coursework1_Carina

-This repo has the Android Studio project and the files for Raspberry Pi
+This repository has the Android Studio project for the App and the files for Raspberry Pi (in Raspberry_Pi_Files folder).